-This is a rich and creamy lentil preparation in a true Moghlai style.
-Tuvar dal / pigeon pea lentil is cooked along with yoghurt, milk and cream for a smooth texture.
+This is a Mughlai style dal very popular in many North Indian restaurants.
+It is a rich and creamy lentil preparation, where Tuvar dal / pigeon pea lentil is cooked along with yoghurt, milk and cream for a smooth texture.
 The addition of cardamoms, cloves and saffron takes you to another level.

 - 1 cup tuvar dal (split pigeon pea lentil), soaked for 30 minutes